When to plant tomatoes

 Tips

-• Place a thick layer of organic matter around plants to help them retain water.
+- Place a thick layer of organic matter around plants to help them retain water.
+Additionally, this layer can serve as a barrier to prevent soil-borne diseases from splashing onto the leaves during rainfall or watering.